 The Eno River Unitarian Universalist Fellowship -- or ERUUF as we like to say -- is committed to the inclusion of every person.
 All are welcome here without regard to race, ethnicity, gender, sexual orientation or economic status.

 Be sure and stop by a visitor table on Sunday morning when you arrive.
 There you will find an information packet and a nametag so our members can greet you.
-Fill out a guest registry form and we will send you our newsletter, let you know about upcoming events, and connect you with ERUUF groups of interest to you.
+Fill out a guest registry form and we will send you our weekly e-newsletter, let you know about upcoming events, and connect you with ERUUF groups of interest to you.
 Your visitor host is also happy to answer any questions you might have.